HAproxy

 mode http

-2. The mode, mode http, which should match the mode from the frontend definition.
+, which should match the mode from the frontend definition. - The server line;

-3. The check statement, which tells HAproxy to check Confluence is up and responding on the IP:Port.
+statement, which tells HAproxy to check Confluence is up and responding on the IP:Port. ssl verify none

 A lot, lot more that can be done with HAproxy the more familiar you become with it.
 Tied with Knocknoc's security integration it can become a fundamental cog in your security machine.
 Should you need further assistance feel free to reach out to one of our support partners.